bespoken/bespoken-docs/unit-testing/guide.md

 ## Viewing Request/Response Payloads
 Set the `trace` flag in the testing.json file and the full request and response JSON payloads will be printed to the console when the tests are run.

-## Filtering Request/Response Payloads
+## Filtering during test
-By specifying the "filter" property, it is possible to intercept the request before it is sent to the skill, as well as the response before the assertions are run against it.
+By specifying the "filter" property, it is possible to intercept and even change the properties of the tests along their execution.
+For example you can intercept the request before it is sent to the skill, as well as the response before the assertions are run against it.

 The module will be loaded from the path where the tester is being run, and should be referenced that way.
 For example:
 If `bst test` is being run at `/Users/bst-user/project`
 And the filter file is `/Users/bst-user/project/test/myFilterModule`
 Then the filter should be set to `filter: test/myfilterModule`

-The filter module should be a simple JS object with two functions:
+The filter module should be a simple JS object with all or some of this functions:
+* onTestSuiteStart(testSuite, context)
+* onTestStart(test)
 * onRequest(test, request)
 * onResponse(test, response)
+* onTestEnd(test, testResults)
+* onTestSuiteEnd(testResults)

 An example filter is here:
 ```